ibm-cloud-docs/cloud-object-storage/api-reference-buckets.md

 ----

-## Create a new bucket with Key Protect or {{site.data.keyword.hscrypto}} managed encryption keys (SSE-KP)
+## Create a bucket with Key Protect or {{site.data.keyword.hscrypto}} managed encryption keys (SSE-KP)
 {: #compatibility-api-key-protect}

 To create a bucket where the encryption keys are managed by Key Protect or {{site.data.keyword.hscrypto}}, it is necessary to have access to an active Key Protect or {{site.data.keyword.hscrypto}} service instance.
-This operation does not make use of operation specific query parameters.
+This operation doesn't use operation-specific query parameters.

-For more information on using Key Protect to manage your encryption keys, [see the documentation for Key Protect](/docs/key-protect?topic=key-protect-getting-started-tutorial).
+For more information about using Key Protect to manage your encryption keys, [see the documentation for Key Protect](/docs/key-protect?topic=key-protect-getting-started-tutorial).

-For more information on {{site.data.keyword.hscrypto}}, [see the documentation](/docs/hs-crypto?topic=hs-crypto-get-started).
+For more information about {{site.data.keyword.hscrypto}}, [see the documentation](/docs/hs-crypto?topic=hs-crypto-get-started).

-Note that managed encryption for a Cross Region bucket **must** use a root key from a Key Protect instance in the nearest [high-availability location](/docs/key-protect?topic=key-protect-ha-dr) (`us-south` or `jp-tok`).
+Managed encryption for a Cross Region bucket **must** use a root key from a Key Protect instance in the nearest [high-availability location](/docs/key-protect?topic=key-protect-ha-dr) (`us-south` or `jp-tok`).
 {: important}

 Not all operations are supported in Satellite environments.
-For details, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
+For more information, see [supported Satellite APIs](/docs/cloud-object-storage?topic=cloud-object-storage-apis-cos-satellite)
 {: note}

 Header                             | Type   | Description
 -----------------------------------|--------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
-`ibm-service-instance-id`          | String | This header references the service instance where the bucket will be created and to which data usage will be billed.
+`ibm-service-instance-id`          | String | This header references the service instance where the bucket is to be created and to which data usage can be billed.
-`ibm-sse-kp-encryption-algorithm`  | String | This header is used to specify the algorithm and key size to use with the encryption key stored by using Key Protect.
+`ibm-sse-kp-encryption-algorithm`  | String | This header is used to specify the algorithm and the key size to use with the encryption key that is stored by using Key Protect.
 This value must be set to the string `AES256`.
-`ibm-sse-kp-customer-root-key-crn` | String | This header is used to reference the specific root key used by Key Protect or {{site.data.keyword.hscrypto}} to encrypt this bucket.
+`ibm-sse-kp-customer-root-key-crn` | String | This header is used to reference the specific root key that is used by Key Protect or {{site.data.keyword.hscrypto}} to encrypt this bucket.
 This value must be the full CRN of the root key.
 {: caption="Table 4.
 Header" caption-side="top"}

 **Syntax**